 Here's why people find it difficult to change eating patterns.
 It is based on my workshop "Retrain Your Brain for New Eating Habits".
-The next one is Friday morning 17th April 2015.
+The next one is Saturday Morning 18th November 2017.

 You would think that after all the years that we have been trying to tackle the problems associated with over eating and weight loss, it would be under control by now.
 But it obviously isn’t, in fact it’s getting worse.
 The question is what happens when you try to stop doing something that you enjoy?
 Especially when it is something that is in front of you all of the time.
 Oh, and it's OK to have some of it.
 In fact you need some of it to survive.